oormicreations/VizNetGauge/readme.md

 * Network speed display.
 * Speed graph.
+* Peak speed display.
+* Auto scale the graph.
 * Auto detection of active network interfaces.
+* Display a single network interface or the total traffic from all.
+* Built in themes.
+* Customizations such as averaging times, update frequency and units.
-* Remembers window position.
+* Remembers window position and customizations.
-* Can be minimized to the tray.
+* Can be minimized to the tray or can stay on top of all windows.
-* Minimal UI.
+* Minimal Resizable Responsive UI.
 * Supported on MS Windows 7 to 10.
 * IDE MS VS 2015, C++, WMI, MFC